 \section{Introduction}

-Discrete-time survival data refers to the case where data can only take values over a discrete grid.
-Sometimes events can only occur at regular, discrete points in time.
-For example, in the United States a change in party controlling the presidency only occurs quadrennially in the month of January \citep{allison_discrete-time_1982}.
-In other situations events may occur at any point in time, but available data record only the particular interval of time in which each event occurs.
-For example, death from cancer measured by months since time of diagnosis \citep{lee_analysis_2018}, or length of stay in hospital recorded on a daily basis.
-Most methods for regression models of survival data assume that time is measured on a continuous scale \citep{heyard2019dynamic}.
-However, it is well-known that naively applying standard continuous-time models (even after correcting for ties) with discrete-time data may result in biased estimators for the discrete-time models.
+Discrete-time survival data pertains to situations where data are limited to a discrete grid, either because events only happen at regular discrete time points, or because the available data only record the interval during which each event occurred.
+For example, cancer deaths may be measured in months since diagnosis \citep{lee_analysis_2018}, and hospital stays are recorded in days.
+Most regression models for survival data assume that time is continuous.
+However, applying standard continuous-time models to discrete-time data may lead to substantially biased estimators for the discrete-time models \citep{lee_analysis_2018, wu2022analysis}.

-Competing events arise when individuals are susceptible to several types of events but can experience at most one event.
-For example, competing risks for hospital length of stay are discharge and in-hospital death.
-Occurrence of one of these events precludes us from observing the other event on the same patient.
-Another classical example of competing risks is cause-specific mortality, such as death from heart disease, death from cancer and death from other causes \citep{kalbfleisch_statistical_2011,klein_survival_2003}.
+Here we consider the setting of discrete-time survival data with competing events in which subjects can experience only one of several different types of events over follow-up.
+For example, competing risks of hospital length of stay, measured in days, are discharge and in-hospital death.
+Occurrence of one of these events precludes us from observing the other event of the same patient.
+Cause-specific mortality is another typical example of competing risks, where individuals could pass away due to various causes, such as heart disease, cancer, or other reasons \citep{kalbfleisch_statistical_2011,klein_survival_2003}.